 15 Best Fighting-Type Pokemon of All Generations, Ranked

-Regardless of what Pokémon game you’re playing right now, the Fighting type is one of the most useful types when building a team.
+Regardless of what Pokemon game you’re playing right now, the Fighting type is one of the most useful types when building a team.

 Featured Videos

-As the embodiment of strength and power, Fighting-type Pokémon are capable of crushing foes that are resistant to a number of other types like Steel.
+As the embodiment of strength and power, Fighting-type Pokemon are capable of crushing foes that are resistant to a number of other types like Steel.

-If you’ve ever come across this article because you’re looking for the best Fighting-type Pokémon to train, we’ve got you, buddy!
+If you’ve ever come across this article because you’re looking for the best Fighting-type Pokemon to train, we’ve got you, buddy!

-But first, if you are new to the Pokémon series, you have to understand the characteristics of these offensive powerhouses, so you can maximize their true potential.
+But first, if you are new to the Pokemon series, you have to understand the characteristics of these offensive powerhouses, so you can maximize their true potential.

 Best fighting-type pokemon